 The fundamental theorem of algebra is, classically, the statement that the complex numbers form an algebraically closed field .
 Arguably, this theorem is not entirely algebraic; the algebraic portion is that is algebraically closed whenever is a real-closed field.
 Unusually, this algebraic portion is not (as stated) valid in constructive mathematics, while the analytic result (that the real numbers form a real closed field ) is constructively valid with the usual definitions.

 An algebraic closure of an arbitrary field is an algebraically closed field equipped with a field homomorphism (necessarily an injection) such that is an algebraic extension of (which means that every element of is the root of some non-zero polynomial with coefficients only from ).
 For example, is an algebraic closure of .
+An algebraic closure of can also be described as a maximal algebraic extension of .
 The axiom of choice proves the existence of for any field , as well as its uniqueness up to isomorphism over .
-However, note that need not be unique up to unique isomorphism, so it's not really appropriate to speak of the? algebraic closure of .
+(See splitting field for a more refined result.)
+However, note that need not be unique up to unique isomorphism, so it's not really appropriate to speak of the algebraic closure of .
 For example, complex conjugation is a nontrivial automorphism of over .

 Without choice, the existence and uniqueness of algebraic closures may fail; see